bailey-lab/SeekDeep/README.md

  See http://baileylab.umassmed.edu/SeekDeep/installingSeekDeep for full details for install

 ## Dependecnies
-Need to have g++-5, or clang++-3.8 compiler, the default assumption is clang++, can change what compilier is used by giving -CC and -CXX to ./congifure.py
+Need to have g++-5, or clang++-3.8 compiler, the default assumption is g++-5, can change what compilier is used by giving -CC and -CXX to ./congifure.py
 Examples

 For g++-5